babashka/babashka/README.md

 ## Rationale

-If you're a bash expert, you probably don't need this.
-But for those of us who can use a bit of Clojure in their shell scripts, it may be useful.

-Babashka runs as a [GraalVM](https://github.com/oracle/graal) compiled binary which results in faster startup time than Clojure on the JVM.

-The sweet spot for babashka is executing short Clojure snippets or scripts in the same space where you would use bash.
+The sweet spot for babashka is executing Clojure snippets or scripts in the same space where you would use bash.

 Goals: